jhpyle/docassemble/_docs/questions.md

 {% include side-by-side.html demo="action-buttons-http" %}

+If you want the link to open in another window, use `new window:
+True`.

 <a name="forget prior"></a>By default, if the user starts an action
 and then starts a second action without finishing the first, then when the user finishes the second action, the first action will be resumed.